 Taggart Student Center, (435) 797-9681

-The SSO is department with USU Student Services dedicated to developing the conservation leaders of tomorrow through service and education and oversees the programs of Aggie Blue Bikes, Student Sustainability, Education Outreach, and Utah Conservation Corps.
+The SSO formed after students voted in the Blue Goes Green Grant fee in 2011.
+The department is located in the Center for Civic Engagement & Service Learning, which is dedicated to developing the conservation leaders of tomorrow through service and education.
+CCESL oversees Aggie Blue Bikes, Student Sustainability, Education Outreach, and Utah Conservation Corps.